RazMake/PathLights/ReadMe.md

 # Project History
 I wanted to add some path lights to my driveway for a long time, so when the opportunity presented to get some help digging the trenches, I decided to jump in.
 I admit I did not thorrowly think this through, as I don't know much about electronics.
-I am a software developer, but I don't know C++ very well and that is what you need to write the firmware for the lights.
+I am a software developer, but I don't know C++ very well (yet).
 So naturaly decided to go all in and try to build them myself from scratch, right?
 That is what you do when you have no ideea how to build soemthing.
 After all, paraphrasing my favorite manager of all time: How hard can it ***posibly*** be?
-Lukly I have a friend who knows a lot more about electronics than I do and he is willing to help out so I'll give it a shot.
+Lukly I have a friend who knows a lot more about electronics than I do and he was willing to help out so I'll give it a shot.

 # High level plan
 Like I said, I ended up burying the cables before I had a fully formed plan.
 The initial ideea was that I would use a two wire protocol to comunicate between the controller and the lights.
 So I buried 4 wire cable: